-I’ll also cover why I love Keysearch, in this Keysearch review.
+I’ll also cover why I love this keyword reseach tool, in this Keysearch review.

 How to Start Keyword Research

 If you want your blog posts to rank in search engines, finding the right keywords is an important part of the writing process.

 Why do you want your blog posts to rank in search engines?
-Ranking blog posts bring traffic to your website, and website traffic leads to sales and conversions.
+Because ranking blog posts bring traffic to your website, and website traffic leads to sales and conversions.
 Therefore, you can make more money with advertising, affiliate marketing, and your own products and services; if you blog posts rank on the first page of search engines.

 If you are blogging for fun, you don’t need to worry about any of this.
-However, if you are blogging for business and profit; keyword research will help you with your end game.
+However, if you are blogging for business and profit; keyword research will help you build traffic and increase your blogging income.